two people wearing blue overalls dusting and sweeping a room

 Duties

-• Make minor repairs to heating, cooling, ventilating, plumbing and electrical systems, and contact tradespersons for major repairs
+• Make minor repairs to heating, cooling, ventilation, plumbing and electrical systems, and contact tradespersons for major repairs

 • Do routine maintenance, like painting and drywall repair